The Cannonball Run

 , an actual cross-country outlaw road race from the Red Ball Garage in New York City (later Darien, CT) to the pier at Redondo Beach, California, just south of Los Angeles.
 Organized by automotive journalist and the movie's screenwriter Brock Yates.
 (Yates, replying to concerns about public safety after the first Cannonball: "Never once did we exceed 165 mph.")

 The story follows race car driver J.J.
 McClure (Reynolds) and mild-mannered mechanic counterpart, Victor Prinzim (DeLuise); the latter has a would-be superhero alter ego, "Captain Chaos".
 Together, they participate in the Cannonball Run in an ambulance — a heavily modified Dodge Tradesman van (which, incidentally, was the same vehicle driven by director Hal Needham during the last actual Cannonball.)
-They hire a doctor and kidnap an attractive Intrepid Reporter
+They hire a doctor (well.. he owns a white coat, at least..) and kidnap an attractive Intrepid Reporter

 to serve as a "patient" to help them evade the police during the race.
 Each of the other Teams Of Hats

 they race against has their own arsenal of gimmicks for both racing and characterization.

 Nowadays considered a guilty pleasure at best, but popular enough in its day to gross $72 million and inspire the sequels.
 Ironically, 1976's totally unauthorized The Gumball Rally

 (also inspired by the Cannonball races) is a much better film even though, or perhaps because, no one involved in that film was actually involved in races themselves.
 Another unauthorized 1976 film, simply titled Cannonball